 Not that there was anything wrong on God’s part; God is perfect, holy and good, and His law is too.
 The problem lies with man.

 No matter how hard man tries, we can never meet the pristine and perfect standard of God.

-Because His law doesn’t just require perfection in outward performance, but it also demands perfection in our inward thoughts and motivations.
+Because His law doesn’t just require perfection in outward performance, but also in our inward thoughts and motivations.
 All the time.

 It’s an impossible covenant to keep, for any of us.
 And it’s made worse by the stipulation that if we break even one of the laws of God, He counts it as we’ve broken them all (James 2:10).

-No one can excuse themselves from the law by saying they don’t know it, or thinking they don’t have to keep it if they never touch it.
-Because all of us have the most basic knowledge of the laws of right and wrong automatically programmed in us through our conscience (Romans 2:11-16).
+We can’t excuse ourselves from the law by saying we don’t know it.
+Nor can we brush it aside thinking we don’t have to keep it if we never touch it.
+Because all of us are wired with the knowledge of the laws of right and wrong in our conscience (Romans 2:11-16).

-That’s a real bummer, because the Old Covenant of the law was a conditional covenant, in that God would bless man if he kept the law, but curse man if he failed.
+That’s a real bummer, because the Old Covenant of the law was a conditional covenant.
+Meaning God would bless man if he kept the law, but curse man if he failed.